huggingface/transformers/tests/mixed_int8/README.md

 ```
 nvcc --version
 ```
-And confirm it is the same version than the one detected by `bitsandbytes`.
+and confirm it is the same version as the one detected by `bitsandbytes`.
 If not, run:
 ```
 ls -l $CONDA_PREFIX/lib/libcudart.so
 ```